 - Using information gleaned from surveys to offer networking sessions on identified topics

-- Facilitate introductions of like-minded families; for example families who have twins, share similar hobbies, or have experienced a loss
+- Facilitate introductions of families with similarities or common interests; for example, families who have twins, share similar hobbies, or have experienced a loss

 - Recruit families to participate on decision-making groups, such as for the creation of a community garden